viamrobotics/docs/docs/tutorials/scuttlebot/_index.md

 weight: 40
 simple_list: true
 type: docs
-description: "Various tutorials that use SCUTTLE Robots."
+description: "Various tutorials that configure and use SCUTTLE Robots."
 ---